agnescameron/teaching-site/_posts/2020-02-03-the-vanilla-web.md

 ### review: homework + check in

 4 people up on the randomiser
-go round everyone and ask where they think they're at with html/css/js
+go around everyone and ask where they think they're at with html/css/js

 ### lecture: JS, HTML, CSS revisited